-Between creating, printing, categorizing, labeling, and sorting, properly filing paper documents can take hours.
+Between creating, printing, categorizing, labeling, and sorting, the filing of paper documents can take hours.
 And old files can be difficult to find, even with a highly structured filing system.

-When it comes to distributing policies and procedures to employees, many organizations hand out paper binders.
+Many organizations distribute policies to employees via paper binders.
 This puts necessary information in the hands of employees.

 But too often, these binders end up ignored on a shelf or in a drawer.
 They also make distributing new policies difficult.
 Administrators must print and hand out a copy to every staff member.

-It’s easy for some staff members to get overlooked, which can leave different employees looking at conflicting copies of policies and procedures.
+Plus it’s easy for staff members to get overlooked, which can lead to multiple versions of policies and procedures being referenced and circulated.

-Paper documents also pose security risks.
-Other than locking filing cabinets, administrators have little control over who can view sensitive documents.
+Paper policies also pose security risks.
+Apart from locking filing cabinets, administrators have little control over who can view sensitive documents.

-In the Ponemon survey, 61 percent of respondents said there were not enough controls to secure paper documents.
-In industries such as health care, a lack of document security can result in HIPAA violations.
+In the same Ponemon survey, 61% of respondents said there weren’t enough controls to secure paper documents.
+In industries such as healthcare, a lack of document security can result in HIPAA violations.

 Paper documents are also susceptible to damage.
 If a company doesn’t digitally back up its documents, it runs the risk of losing all its policies and essential paperwork to a fire, flood, or other disasters.